Vethanis/meshing/README.md

 __Windows Usage:__
 * requires VS2015 installed at default location, or an x64 cmd environment
+* requires Windows 7.1A SDK installed in default location for OpenGL32.lib
 * loadenv.bat
 * build.bat
 * run.bat